Wiktos/Little-Rocket-The-space-graph-explorer/README.md

 - **HOW PROGRAMMING IS AWESOME !!!** (although I have already known it :) )

 ## User Interface
 User Interface is simulated via console and standard input/output.
 It reminds me about the first project which I was creating when I started to learn programming.
 Console User Interface asks about general application parameters needed to render a map for little rocket to search.
 Map represents undirected graph, such solution gives the flexibility for user to test algorithm on diffrent types of undirected graphs.
-Below you can see some screenshots from visualisation window.
+Below you can see screenshot from user interface window.
 I am planning to improve it and use Qt framework in release 2.0.

 ![alt text](https://db3pap002files.storage.live.com/y4mDd8sPDQiH8DUNodxNTnTBTHbQrfm4ehhyz13KegRulZU99hb6P7K6voHaCnqK9jeUjItIDCLGtBzg93hyCi_MXWmM8f51iLSe6xpy8vLQmDzVtQrHAJtik8qJk_bWXgwjebjKjW4UDN1utCJNJDBcyaxJl_7zz_PRqUS6mglCGduNoyb_OHnvRR2KftPYZe0FtMx2GhUkxR8T2BT7dtIpQ/con_ui.jpg?psid=1&width=765&height=200)